chameleonTK/programming-with-nothing-js/README.md

 # More Detail

-There are my nine articles (in Thai) and one original article (in English) which will explain for each detail in deeper detail.
+There are my nine articles (in Thai) and one original article (in English) which will explain in more detail.

  * [EP1 : Introduction](http://wp.curve.in.th/programming-with-nothing-i)